-In evaluating applications, we are very interested in a student’s academic history and demonstrated readiness for college level work.
-Most incoming freshman at Purchase have earned at least a B+ average and pursued a typical college prep curriculum in high school—four years each of English, foreign language, mathematics, social science and three to four years of laboratory sciences.
+When reading applications, we evaluate your academic history and demonstrated readiness for college level work.
+Most incoming freshman at Purchase have earned at least a B+ average and have pursued a typical college prep curriculum in high school—four years each of English, foreign language, mathematics, and social science, and three to four years of laboratory sciences.

 Standardized Test Policy